 At the restaurant the Strawberries Romanoff was made with brown sugar, and of course you can use that if you don’t care about the carbs so much.
 But if you’re going to make it with sweetener, I think the Lakanto Golden Monkfruit Sweetener that I recommend gives the closest to that brown sugar taste.
 But if you don’t want to buy that just for this recipe, I’m sure any type of sweetener you like will still taste good in this.

-Are Strawberries Romanoff low in carbs?
+Are Strawberries Romanoff low in carbs and gluten-free?

 How to Make Strawberries Romanoff: